Quick Facts/At a Glance

-- 92% of the total AP exam scores were a score of 3 or higher.
+- 91% of the AP exam scores were a 3 or higher.

 - Innumerable opportunities for spiritual growth: Four-year Religious Studies program, Mass, prayer services, assemblies, retreats and days of renewal, daily prayer.

-- Forty-five to fifity percent of UA students participate in athletics.
+- Forty-five to fifty percent of Ursuline students participate in athletics.
 We have 13 programs and 29 teams including cross country, golf, field hockey, tennis, soccer, volleyball, bowling, basketball, swim & diving, dance, softball, lacrosse, and track.
 Several teams hold national ranking.

 - Recent state championships: swimming, golf, tennis, and volleyball.

-- About 85% of UA students volunteer in the community at approximately 20 different sites.
+- 90% of UA students volunteer in the community at approximately 20 different sites.

 - First all-girl high school in state to build a Habitat for Humanity house.

-- Most staff members have completed graduate work with 76% holding at least a Master’s degree.
+- Most staff members have completed graduate work with 75% holding Masters or Doctoral Degrees.

 - The school motto is "We learn not for school but for life."